detypstify/typic/paper/main.typ

 = Conclusion
-We present Detypstify, a tool that uses OCR for formula generation.
+We present Typic, a tool that uses OCR for formula generation.
 We fine tune a transformer based large model for this task and deploy it statically using Web Assembly and WGPU.
 Our results are not as good as we hoped, but with the help of the authors of LaTeX OCR we hope to improve the performance and make the tool usable.
 The deployment framework is ready, but with no model to deploy it is not very useful.
 After we